-Histomorphometric analysis verified that C.Th and periosteal cellularity, including both osteoblast-like cells and osteoclasts, were similar between TFAM HIF1dPA double mutants and controls (Figure 6, A-C, and Supplemental Table 5).
-Moreover, the ability of osteoblasts to produce and deposit matrix was comparable in double mutants and controls, as indicated by osteoid accumulation and RNAScope analysis of Bglap and Spp1 mRNAs at the periosteal surface of cortical bone (Figure 6, E-H).
+Histomorphometric analysis confirmed that the thickness of cortical bone and periosteal cellularity, including both osteoblast-like cells and osteoclasts, were similar between TFAM;HIF1dPA double mutants and controls (Figure 6, panels A and C; Supplemental Table 5).
+Moreover, the ability of osteoblasts to produce and deposit matrix was comparable in double mutants and controls, as indicated by osteoid accumulation and RNAscope analysis of Bglap and Spp1 mRNAs at the periosteal surface of cortical bone (Figure 6, panels E-H).

-Surprisingly, however, indices of periosteal bone formation were consistently and significantly lower in TFAM HIF1dPA double mutants than in controls (Figure 6, D and F, and Supplemental Table 4).
+Surprisingly, however, indices of periosteal bone formation were consistently and significantly lower in TFAM;HIF1dPA double mutants than in controls (Figure 6, panels D and F; Supplemental Table 4).

-Both histomorphometry and RNAScope did not reveal any substantial differences between TFAM HIF1dPA and CTRL cortical bone at its endosteal surface (Figure 6, G and H, and Supplemental Table 5).
-Moreover, trabecular bone indices of bone mass, number of osteoblast-like cells lining the bony trabeculae, and accumulation of osteoid were comparable across double mutants and controls (Supplemental Figure 12, A and C).
-However, different from cortical bone and similar to what was observed in TFAM mutants, the number of total osteoclasts and osteoclasts over bone surface were still significantly higher in double mutants (Supplemental Figure 12B).
-More importantly, a large number of cartilage remnants was present in the bony trabeculae of double mutants, indicating a disorganized transition from cartilage to bone and consistent with the shortening of TFAM HIF1dPA bones (Supplemental Figure 12D).
+Both histomorphometry and RNAScope did not reveal any substantial differences between TFAM;HIF1dPA and control cortical bone at its endosteal surface (Figure 6, panels G and H; Supplemental Table 5).
+Moreover, trabecular bone indices of bone mass, number of osteoblast-like cells lining the bony trabeculae, and accumulation of osteoid were comparable across double mutants and controls (Supplemental Figure 12, panels A and C).
+However, different from cortical bone and similar to what was observed in TFAM mutants, the number of total osteoclasts and osteoclasts over bone surface was still significantly higher in double mutants (Supplemental Figure 12, panel B).
+More importantly, a large number of cartilage remnants was present in the bony trabeculae of double mutants, indicating a disorganized transition from cartilage to bone and consistent with the shortening of TFAM;HIF1dPA bones (Supplemental Figure 12, panel D).

-Taken together, our findings indicate that the low-bone mass phenotype and the spontaneous fractures caused by loss of TFAM, but not the shortening of the long bones, could be largely prevented by upregulating HIF1 activity in the same cells, though a significant impairment of bone formation rates persisted in the periosteum of double mutants.
+Taken together, our findings indicate that the low bone mass phenotype and the spontaneous fractures caused by loss of TFAM, but not the shortening of the long bones, could be largely prevented by upregulating HIF1 activity in the same cells, though a significant impairment of bone formation rates persisted in the periosteum of double mutants.

 Increasing HIF1 activity in periosteal cells elevates glycolytic enzyme expression and partially reverses cellular and transcriptional changes caused by TFAM deficiency.

-HIF1 is a pivotal nuclear transcription factor that induces the expression of a plethora of genes, crucial for diverse biological processes including glycolysis, bioenergetic metabolic reprogramming, angiogenesis, and posttranslational modifications of collagens (30, 32).
+HIF1 is a pivotal nuclear transcription factor that induces the expression of a plethora of genes, crucial for diverse biological processes including glycolysis, bioenergetic metabolic reprogramming, angiogenesis, and post-translational modifications of collagens (31, 33).

-To explore whether HIF1 partially prevented the pronounced skeletal phenotype resulting from TFAM loss via transcriptomic changes, we performed comprehensive scRNA-Seq analyses on periosteal cells harvested from CTRL and TFAM HIF1dPA double-mutant hind limbs 3 weeks postnatally.
+To explore whether HIF1 partially prevented the pronounced skeletal phenotype resulting from TFAM loss via transcriptomic changes, we performed comprehensive scRNA-Seq analyses on periosteal cells harvested from CTRL and TFAM;HIF1dPA double mutant hindlimbs at three weeks postnatal.
 The assay, carried out in biological duplicates, included both male and female samples in each group.

-Echoing the methodology described earlier, cellular aggregates were generated, and 14 distinct clusters at a resolution of 0.1 were identified.
-As above, clusters expressing CD45 and CD31 mRNAs or with no significant differences in expression of mitochondrial genes between mutants and controls were excluded (data not shown).
+Echoing the methodology described earlier, cellular aggregates were generated and 14 distinct clusters at a resolution of 0.1 were identified.
+As above, clusters expressing CD45 and CD31 mRNAs and/or with no significant differences in expression of mitochondrial genes between mutants asd controls were excluded (data not shown).

-Consistent with our prior results, we identified 6 periosteal cell clusters, each defined by a unique gene expression signature as described above (Figure 7, A and D).
-We verified efficient TFAM recombination through the analysis of TFAM-regulated mitochondrial genes (Figure 7B).
-Moreover, HIF1's constitutive activation was substantiated by the extensive upregulation across all clusters of its immediate downstream target genes, such as Vegfa, Bnip3, and P4ha1 (Figure 7B and Supplemental Table 7).
+Consistent with our prior results, we identified six periosteal cell clusters, each defined by a unique gene expression signature as described above (Figure 7, panel A).
+We confirmed efficient TFAM recombination through the analysis of TFAM-regulated mitochondrial genes (Figure 7, panel B).
+Moreover, HIF1's constitutive activation was substantiated by the extensive upregulation across all clusters of its immediate downstream target genes, such as Vascular endothelial growth factor